Did Blackpink’s Lisa really wear Rosa Parks embroidered on her Met Gala outfit?

 Some people, believing the face to be that of Parks, have called it “disrespectful” due to the placement of the face on the lower part of the bodysuit.

-The lack of explanation behind the outfit hasn’t stopped onlookers from calling the apparent use of Parks’s portrait “distasteful”
+Before the clarification took place, Manobal had been the subject to scrutiny from viewers online.

-“Whoever dresses Lisa tonight hates her,” wrote one person on X/Twitter.
-“Why put Rosa Parks on her ass and crouch?
+“Whoever dresses Lisa tonight hates her,” wrote one person on X/Twitter on Monday night.
+“Why put Rosa Parks on her ass and crotch?
 A night celebrating black excellence, putting a civil rights icon on your booty?”

 Another person added: “NO BC WHAT DO YOU MEAN BLACKPINK LISA HAS ROSA PARKS EMBROIDERED ON HER UNDERWEAR?”